lsst-sqre/gafaelfawr/docs/configuration.rst

 ``config.ldap.userDn``
     The DN of the user to bind as.
     Gafaelfawr currently only supports simple binds.
-    If this is set, ``ldap-secret`` must be set in the Gafaelfawr Vault secret to the password to use with the simple bind.
+    If this is set, ``ldap-password`` must be set in the Gafaelfawr Vault secret to the password to use with the simple bind.

 ``config.ldap.groupObjectClass``
     The object class from which group information should be looked up.